 These fall leaf lanterns are gorgeous!
 Seriously, would they not make the perfect gift for a friend or family member?
 I know that if my kids made these for grandma, she’d be head over heels.

 This is a great craft for kids of all ages.
-It isn’t too terribly difficult or labor intensive.
-You’ll have a sweet looking little wreath to hang on your door that welcomes the fall season with a bang.
+It isn’t too terribly difficult or labor-intensive.
+You’ll have a sweet-looking little wreath to hang on your door that welcomes the fall season with a bang.
 Isn’t this wreath adorable?

 I don’t think fall crafting gets any easier than this.
 Fall leaf potato stamping is the perfect project for your preschooler.
 It’s easy, hands-on, and allows your wee one to get in touch with his creative side.

-Have you ever wondered you could do with empty toilet paper rolls?
+Have you ever wondered what you could do with empty toilet paper rolls?
 Well, you can make crafts for creative kiddos with them!
 Add a little hat, some googly eyes, and some paint and you’re ready to rock the fall season.

 You’ll never look at pieces of bark in your yard the same way after you and your kids make this fun little project.
 Bark owls couldn’t be cuter!
 I love this craft because it uses materials straight from nature.

 Do you smell that?
 It’s the sweet scent of pumpkin pie playdough.
 The only downside about this craft is that it smells good enough to eat.
-We don’t recommend taste testing the playdough, no matter how badly you or your kids want too.
+We don’t recommend taste testing the playdough, no matter how badly you or your kids want to.